Back to Blog

 Choose WP Engine if:

-• You want managed WordPress hosting with support
+• You want managed WordPress hosting with dedicated WP-specialist support

 Choose Vercel if:

-• You're building with Next.js or similar frameworks
+• You're building with Next.js or other modern frameworks

 • You want the fastest possible load times